rodrigowbazevedo/agenda-gama/README.md

     react-native run-android

 # Installing dependencies for Ios
-### Node, Watchman
+###  Watchman
-We recommend installing Node and Watchman using Homebrew.
+We recommend installing Watchman using Homebrew.
 Run the following commands in a Terminal after installing Homebrew:

-    brew install node
     brew install watchman

+Or if you dont't have Homebrew, you can get here: https://facebook.github.io/watchman/docs/install.html#build-install

 ### Xcode
 The easiest way to install Xcode is via the Mac App Store.
 Installing Xcode will also install the iOS Simulator and all the necessary tools to build your iOS app.